Skip to main content

 What the Research Says

-Iodine's role in thyroid function is among the most well-established nutrient-organ relationships in medicine.
-The global iodine supplementation programs (salt iodization) represent one of the most successful public health interventions in history, reducing goiter prevalence by over 70% in many countries.
-Bath et al. (2013, Lancet) demonstrated that mild iodine deficiency during pregnancy is associated with reduced child IQ scores, supporting the WHO recommendation of 250mcg daily during pregnancy and lactation.
-For non-deficient populations, additional iodine supplementation offers no benefit and may be harmful.
+Iodine is essential for thyroid function and has significant implications for public health.
+Global iodine supplementation programs, such as salt iodization, have successfully reduced goiter prevalence by over 70% in many countries (Zimmermann et al., 2008).
+Bath et al. (2013) demonstrated that mild iodine deficiency during pregnancy is associated with reduced child IQ scores, supporting the WHO recommendation of 250mcg daily during pregnancy and lactation.
+However, for non-deficient populations, additional iodine supplementation offers no benefit and may be harmful.

 Benefits of Iodine